 - build upon your work experience

-- experience hands-on training and learn the related theory in an innovative program that fits within your work schedule
+- learn the related theory in an innovative program that fits within your work schedule

 - get the qualifications you need without taking a long-term absence from your job